cp-algorithms/cp-algorithms/src/others/stern_brocot_tree_farey_sequences.md

 The Farey sequence or order $n$ is the sorted sequence of fractions between $0$ and $1$ whose denominators do not exceed $n$.

 The sequences are named after English geologist John Farey, who in 1816 conjectured that any fraction in a Farey sequence is the mediant of its neighbors.
-This was proven some time later by Cauchy, but independent of both of them mathematician Haros had come to almost the same conclusion in 1802.
+This was proven some time later by Cauchy, but independent of both of them the mathematician Haros had come to almost the same conclusion in 1802.

 The Farey sequences has many interesting properties on their own, but the connection to Stern-Brocot tree is the most obvious.
 In fact, the Farey sequence can be obtained by trimming branches from the tree.